BajicMladen/Design-patterns-paint-application/README.md

 10.Multiple shapes selection enabled.

-11.All are available only when their functionality on the drawing is possible - Observer pattern.
+11.All buttons are available only when their functionality on the drawing is possible - Observer pattern.